OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Access_Restrictions_in_the_Expert_Mode.md

   * OR conjunction: |

 Please note that an OR conjunction precedes an AND conjunction.
-In order to handle an AND conjunction first you have to use brackets.
+In order to handle an AND conjunction, first you have to use brackets.

 Example: The expert rule (inGroup("Participants IntensiveCourse") |
 isCourseCoach(0)) means that either participants of an intensive course or all